lgcyofficial/AIHedgeFund/README.md

 - an internal PM/research/risk prototype
 - a foundation for a more serious autonomous investing platform

-It also lands well in a hackathon setting because it scores on the things judges usually reward:
+It also works well in a hackathon setting because it scores on the things judges usually reward:

 - `Originality`
   Multi-agent fund orchestration is more ambitious and differentiated than a single chatbot wrapper.